sourcegraph/language-server-protocol/extension-workspace-references.md

 # workspace/xreferences extension to LSP

-The `workspace/xreferences` extension to the Language Server Protocol (LSP) enables a language server to export all of the references made from the workspaces code to its dependencies.
+The `workspace/xreferences` extension to the Language Server Protocol (LSP) enables a language server to export all of the references made from the workspace's code to its dependencies.
 Additionally, a new `textDocument/xdefinition` method performs the equivalent of `textDocument/definition` while returning metadata about the definition and _optionally_ a concrete location to it.

 Use case: clients of a language server can invoke `workspace/xreferences` in order to find references to dependencies.
-This information can then be stored inside of a database, which allows the caller to create a 'global mapping' of symbols in dependencies to the workspaces they are used in (e.g. to see "how do other people use this symbol?").
+This information can then be stored in a database, which allows the caller to create a "global mapping" of symbols in dependencies to the workspaces they are used in (e.g. to see "how do other people use this symbol?").
 A user would perform `textDocument/xdefinition` in order to locate the metadata about the symbol they are interested in and find its references in the database.

 ### Initialization